 It is the instructor’s and/or the student’s decision whether a course should be retaken.
 If a course is retaken, it must be completed on the Denver Campus or in extended studies classes.
 The student must re-register for the course and pay the appropriate tuition.

-The final grade (earned by completing the course requirements or by retaking the course) does not result in deletion of the I from the transcript.
-A second entry is posted on the transcript to show the final grade for the course, with a notation that the course was ‘originally graded as I.’
+The final grade, if retaking the course, does not result in deletion of the I grade on the original course, from the transcript.
+A second entry is posted on the transcript to show the final grade for the new attempt.

-At the end of one year, I grades for courses that are not completed or repeated are changed to an F.
+At the end of one year, I grades for courses that are not completed are changed to an F.

 Good Academic Standing